kat369/hacker-news/README.md

 # hacker-news

-A simple hacker news application built using ReactJS and Redux.
+Simple hacker news application built using ReactJS and Redux.